qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/instruments.rst

 Instruments
 ++++++++++++
-On these part of the runcard we determinate the instruments at our disposal and the characteristics of each of them.
+On this part of the runcard we determine the instruments at our disposal and the characteristics of each of them.
-There are different types of instruments and a number of spects have to be determinated via the runcard.
+There are different types of instruments and some specs have to be determined via the runcard.

-Below there are some examples for the different instruments implemented in qililab.
+Below there are some examples of the different instruments implemented in qililab.

 Rohde Schwarz
 ---------